 - freeze what will be used later in the trip (chili, hot dogs, even cheeses freeze well), which will be thawed when ready to use

 Solar lights are great because you don’t need to worry about backup batteries.
 But if night falls and you haven’t charged them, you’re out of luck.
-Or when something in the gear tote knocks into the flashlight, turns it on, and drains the batteries, you’re left without light at the campsite.
+Or when something in the gear tote knocks into your trusty camping flashlight, turns it on, and drains the batteries.
+You don’t want to be left without light at the campsite.

-How to avoid this common camping mistake: Get your solar-powered lighting into the direct sun for a few hours before your trip to make sure you have a full charge on them – or at least enough to get you through the first night.
-As you’re going through your checklist, do a quick test of battery-powered lights (and other gear) to ensure everything turns on.
+How to avoid this common camping mistake: Get your solar-powered lighting into the direct sun for a few hours before your trip to make sure you have a full charge – or at least enough to get you through the first night.
+As you’re going through your checklist, do a quick test of battery-powered gear to ensure everything turns on.
 Even if all your camping essentials get a clean bill of health, they’re not guaranteed to make it through your trip, so pack backups and spares just in case.

 11. Not Properly Packing the Cooler Full of Food